 Persistent absentees are pupils with attendance below 90%.
-The school will contact the parent/carer(s) if their child's attendance approaches this threshold.
-If attendance does not improve, the school will contact the local authority in accordance with local authority procedures.
+The school will contact the parent/carer(s) to have a formal meeting if their child's attendance approaches this threshold to listen and understand the reasons for declining attendance, discuss any concerns, and to plan a positive way forward, both in terms of in school support and/or a referral to the local authorities via Early Help as required.
+If attendance does not improve after this meeting, the school will arrange a follow up meeting with the child's parents/carers to discuss the concerns, and may contact the local authority children's social care services in accordance with local authority procedures.
+Please see the Safeguarding Policy and Appendix 1 for children on sponsored visas.

-Late arrival
+o Late arrival

-It is essential that, if a pupil arrives late, they should sign in at the school office so our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+Iff a pupil arrives late, they must sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+Repeated lateness will be discussed with the child's parents/carers to listen and understand the barriers to arrival on time.

-Leaving school early during the day
+o Leaving school early during the day

-• Pupils are not allowed to leave the site during the school day, unless accompanied by their known parent/carer for a specified reason.
-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
-Where there are known medical appointments, parents should notify the school in advance.

-• Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (agreed by the Headteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
-(Insert here if there are known legitimate exceptions to this and if off-site for example at break or lunch times, give details of signing out system in school, and how this is monitored by staff, include specific arrangement for sixth form)
+- Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
+If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Office.
+Where there are known medical appointments, parents must notify the school in advance. - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.